CISOfy/lynis-sdk/documentation/08-code-guidelines.md

 *FOUND*
 *SEARCH_DIRECTORY*

 ### Functions

 Functions use CamelCase with each word having its first letter uppercased.
 This way no external commands or built-ins of the shell will be used.

 Functions should be stored in include/functions as much as possible

-# Style

-* Indentation is done with 4 spaces (no tabs)
-* Variables are capitalized, optional with an underscore to "split" words